Editor's Note: This post was originally published in September 2018 and has been updated with new content in November

-In the end, the answer to the question of whether you should outsource your marketing or keep it in-house is entirely dependent on your situation.
+In the end, the answer to the question of whether you should outsource your marketing team or keep it in-house is entirely dependent on your situation.
 When you go over our 8 key business factors of the in-house marketing vs. outsourcing marketing agency debate, do you find yourself, or your team, leaning one way or the other?
 That could be your answer.

 If the list of pros and cons is equal on both sides, then you could be like the many businesses that do both.
 It never hurts to ask for help, especially in areas where you don't have an expert on the team, or with new and trending tactics you're trying to gain a competitive edge with.

 Outsourcing and going it alone can both be the correct, cost-effective decision that generates the best results for your business.
 If you're having trouble deciding which way to go, we'd love to discuss your marketing situation with you!